tomjaguarpaw/H2/posts/next-haskell.markdown

 * Remove `if`.
 The only version of `case` should be a "lambda case".
   An arguments can be passed to it using the normal means of function application.

+* Either arguments should be taken on the left hand side of a function, or the function type constructor should be reversed.